 Julie Main Woman Leader Scholarship

-Each year IHRSA proudly offers a scholarship to attend it's International Convention & Trade Show, in celebration of Julie Main's legacy of strength, hope and resilience.
+IHRSA proudly offers an annual scholarship to attend it's International Convention & Trade Show, in celebration of Julie Main's legacy of strength, hope and resilience.

 Julie Main was the co-owner and President of the West Coast Athletic Clubs in California.
 She was a former Board Member and past president of IHRSA as well as an industry speaker.
 After being diagnosed with breast cancer in 1993, Julie took personal adversity and co-created a community organization, the Cancer Well-fit Program, which has enabled cancer patients to feel better about themselves and cope with cancer through exercise.

 Julie Main passed away after a long and courageous battle with cancer in 2009.
 In celebration of the legacy Julie left behind, IHRSA proudly offers the Julie Main Woman Leader Scholarship each year for IHRSA’s Annual International Convention and Trade Show.

 In 2010, Helen Durkin, IHRSA's Executive Vice President of Public Policy, wrote a poignant article about Julie's legacy for a women's health blog.
 Read it here.

 About the Scholarship